-There are lots of different options for meals, snacks, and treats in Walt Disney World’s Magic Kingdom, from DOLE Whips to corn dogs, lobster rolls to ice cream sundaes.
+There are lots of different options for meals, snacks, and treats in Walt Disney World’s Magic Kingdom, from DOLE Whips to corn dogs, and lobster rolls to ice cream sundaes.

 With so many different options to choose from, how do you know what you should buy?
 Don’t worry — we’ve got your back.